 - 2,500 to 3,000 IU/day for children 1-8 years

 - 4,000 IU/day for children 9 years and older, adults, and pregnant and lactating teens and women (and I think you can easily DOUBLE this if you’re levels are low, see data at end of post, I think they are under-shooting this based on research).

-- New for 2018 was new research that taking vitamin D3 in combination with K2 helps drive calcium into the bones where we want it — thus preventing hardening of the arteries.
+- New Research: that taking vitamin D3 in combination with K2 helps drive calcium into the bones where we want it — thus preventing hardening of the arteries, and preventing osteoporosis.
 They work in tandem and they should always be taken together.
 There are many manufacturers now that use the combination.
-I personally take Orthomolecular’s drops of D3 K2 and although they are expensive, they last about three months.
+Just look for a combo D3/K2.

-- According to the latest research, D3 is approximately 87 percent more potent in raising and maintaining vitamin D concentrations and produces 2- to 3-fold greater storage of vitamin D than does D2.
+- D3 is approximately 87 percent more potent in raising and maintaining vitamin D concentrations and produces 2- to 3-fold greater storage of vitamin D than does D2.